shawnbrown/squint/docs/tutorial/querying-data.rst

 Querying Data
 #############

-Datatest provides built-in classes for selecting, querying, and iterating over the data under test.
-Although users familiar with other tools (Pandas, SQLAlchemy, etc.) should feel encouraged to use whatever they find to be most productive.

-The following examples demonstrate datatest's :class:`Select`, :class:`Query`, and :class:`Result` classes.
+The following examples demonstrate squint's :class:`Select`, :class:`Query`, and :class:`Result` classes.
 Users can follow along and type the commands themselves at Python's interactive prompt (``>>>``).
 For these examples, we will use the following data: